What is hepatitis?

 - Loss of appetite

-Hepatitis A is an acute, short-term disease caused by the hepatitis A virus (HAV).
-Hepatitis A is commonly transmitted through food or water contaminated with faeces from an already infected person.
-Therefore, hepatitis A is more likely to be found in countries where sanitation is poor.
+Hepatitis A is usually transmitted through food or water contaminated with faeces from an already infected person and is more likely to be found in countries where sanitation is poor.

-Hepatitis A is an acute viral infection.
-Though sometimes severe, it usually passes within a few months. , There is no treatment for hepatitis A, other than relieving the symptoms, such as itching and nausea.
+Though sometimes severe, hepatitis A usually passes within a few months.
+There is no treatment for hepatitis, other than relieving the symptoms, such as itching and nausea, but there is a vaccination against the virus for people who are at a high risk of contracting the infection or who are travelling to a high-risk country.

 How is hepatitis A diagnosed?

-Hepatitis B is caused by the hepatitis B virus (HBV) and is transmitted through contact with infectious body fluids of an infected individual, such as blood, semen, or vaginal secretions.
+The hepatitis B virus (HBV) causes hepatitis B, which transmits through contact with infectious body fluids of an infected individual, such as blood, semen, or vaginal secretions.
+The virus can spread through unprotected sex with an infected partner and from someone pregnant and infected to their baby.

-However, if a child is infected, they usually develop a long-term infection (chronic hepatitis B) which can lead to scarring of the liver and liver cancer However, this is becoming rarer due to hepatitis B screening during antenatal visits.
+Usually, adults can fight off hepatitis B and recover within a couple of months - sometimes, they may need the help of antiviral medication.
+However, if a child is infected, they usually develop a long-term infection (chronic hepatitis B), which can lead to scarring of the liver and liver cancer.
+This outcome is becoming rarer due to hepatitis B screening during antenatal visits.

-In the UK, vaccination against hepatitis B is recommended for people in high-risk groups, such as:
+In the UK, a vaccination against hepatitis B is recommended for people in high-risk groups.

 - People who inject drugs